The SI joint is mainly held together by bands of connective tissue known as ligaments.

 This is why SI joint injuries are so persistent and difficult to heal.
 Our bodies were counting on those ligaments to hold our SI joints in place, and now they are no longer doing their job.

-For me, the main thing was making my muscles stronger, so my body didn’t need to rely on ligaments as much.
+I had to strengthen my muscles, so my body didn’t rely on my ligaments as much.

 There are other things that work for some people, as well.